 British strategy changed throughout the course of the war as the British came up against more obstacles and challenges than they anticipated.

-The British strategy at the beginning of the war was simply to contain the revolution in Massachusetts and prevent it from spreading.
+The British strategy at the beginning of the war was simply to contain the American Revolution in Massachusetts and prevent it from spreading.

 After the Americans captured Fort Ticonderoga in New York, they brought the fort’s cannons to Cambridge, where they arrived on January 24, 1776, and planned to fortify the hills overlooking Boston harbor in an attempt to break the siege.